Highlights of Morocco | Fez

 Fez is the oldest of the four imperial cities in Morocco–namely, Fez, Marrakech (also spelled Marrakesh), Meknes, and Rabat– and is located in the northern part of the country on the banks of the Wadi Fez.
 The old town was originally composed of two fortified quarters divided by the river, the east bank founded by Idris I in 789 and the west bank founded by his son and successor, Idris II, in 809.
 Idris I was the founder of the Idrisid dynasty, an Arab Muslim dynasty that ruled Morocco from the beginning of his reign until 921.

 Fez became the home of the oldest continuously operating university in the world, the University of Al-Karaouine (also spelled al-Qarawiyyin), founded in 859 by Fatima al-Fihri.
 Little is known of Al-Fihri’s early life, but in the early 9th century, she migrated with her family from Qayrawan in Tunisia to Fez, Morocco.
-She inherited a large fortune after her father’s death, and used her inheritance to commission a mosque and madrasa (Islamic religious school) in order to give back to her adopted homeland.
-This complex eventually grew into a university, named after her birthplace.
+She inherited a large fortune from her father, a wealthy merchant, and used it to commission a mosque and madrasa (Islamic religious school) in order to give back to her adopted homeland.
+Her sister Mariam founded the Andalusian Mosque on the opposite, eastern bank and the city grew in two settlements around these two mosques: Adwat al Qarawiyyin on the western bank of the river and Adwat al Andalus on the eastern.

 University of Al-Karaouine (al-Qarawiyyin)